Enhancing Membership Inference Attacks on Diffusion Models from a Frequency-Domain Perspective: Experiments

 \subsection{In-depth Analysis of Attack Performance}

 To further validate that removing high-frequency artifacts can amplify the distinction between member and hold-out data, we visualize the membership scores of the baselines before and after applying the filter.
 As illustrated in Fig. \ref{Score_distribution}, it is evident that the distribution gap between member data and hold-out data has increased noticeably after applying our method.
-Blue boxes mark the areas where member and hold-out data interleave, indicating member/hold-out data are indistinguishable by thresholds.
+Blue boxes mark the areas where member and hold-out data interleave, indicating that member/hold-out data are indistinguishable by thresholds.
 After applying the filter, we observe a significant reduction in sample interleavements.
+We also computed the overlap coefficient $O$ \cite{inman1989overlapping} to quantify the portion of the two distributions that cannot be separated by a threshold.
 This compelling evidence validates our conjectures and demonstrates the filter's effectiveness. \textit{More visualizations will be presented in Appendix \ref{S.D.7}}.